suchanek/proteusPy/paper/paper.md

 # Examples

 I illustrate a few use cases for the package below.
-Use the **jupyter lab** command from your shell to launch jupyter.
+Use the **jupyter notebook** command from your shell to launch jupyter.
 The examples illustrate the ease with which one can analyze and visualize some disulfides.

 ## Find the lowest and highest energy disulfides present in the database